chilikasha/tinytools/README.md

 - [Flowchart](https://flowchart.fun/) - web app that lets you easily create flow charts just via typing.
 Every single line of text is a node, indentation makes a child node.

-- [Folder Peek](https://sindresorhus.com/folder-peek) - quickly access documents, files, folders, and apps from the menu bar.

-- [HazeOver](https://hazeover.com/) - fade all open apps' windows out except the front one.

 - [Hyperkey](https://hyperkey.app/) - convert the `caps lock` key or any modifier keys to the hyper key, all four modifiers combined: ⌃⌥⌘⇧.
 The hyper key acts as an additional modifier key that you can use in any app with keyboard shortcuts.

 - [Itsycal](https://www.mowglii.com/itsycal/) - a tiny menu bar calendar: quickly have a month view and see your events with one click.
   > Alternatives: [Dato](https://sindresorhus.com/dato) and _Day-O_.

-- [Menuwhere](https://manytricks.com/menuwhere/) - pop up the frontmost app's menus at the current mouse location.

-- [Paletro](https://appmakes.io/paletro) - command palette to access any functionality of a currently opened application.

 - [Soulver](https://soulver.app/) - a powerful but simple notepad calculator app for macOS that supports units, dates, currency and time zones conversions, variables and lines referencing what makes it easier than spreadsheets.
   ```bash